Skip to main content

 How do you treat adult-onset asthma?

-Together, you and your healthcare provider will decide on an asthma treatment plan based on your age, medical history, and how your symptoms are affecting your day-to-day activities.
+You and your healthcare team will work together to decide on an asthma treatment plan based on your age, medical history, and how your symptoms affect your daily activities.

-Here are some things to review with your healthcare provider:
+Here are some things to review with your healthcare professional:

-• What triggers your asthma, and how to avoid these triggers
+• What triggers your asthma and how to avoid those triggers

 • How to spot warning symptoms of an asthma attack